(Early version, recorded live on my iPhone outside in the Italian Garden at Harlaxton Manor, June 11, 2015. Blackbirds sang for free.)

 Richard, he loved Alice Frye, who thought everyone was strange.

-Samuel, he loved Janey Jones.
+Samuel, he loved Elsinore.
 They were just 19 and change.

 He didn’t have a someone then, and he swore he didn’t care.

 And there were many hours when we’d walk straight into the flames,

 And I would laugh at danger with Richard, Samuel, and James.

 High up in a tower room, an English manor’s mad design.